-Virginia allows a retaliatory costs tax credit (Code of Virginia § 58.1-2510) against the insurance premiums license tax for qualified domestic insurance companies in an amount equal to the retaliatory costs incurred during the corresponding taxable year as a result of the difference between the lower tax rates and costs imposed by other states and the tax rates and costs imposed by the Commonwealth of Virginia.
+Virginia allows a retaliatory costs tax credit (Va.
+Code § 58.1-2510) against the insurance premiums license tax for qualified domestic insurance companies in an amount equal to the retaliatory costs incurred during the corresponding taxable year as a result of the difference between the lower tax rates and costs imposed by other states and the tax rates and costs imposed by the Commonwealth of Virginia.
 To qualify for the credit, taxpayers must maintain a certain number of qualified full-time employees.
 Insurance companies are required to file Schedule RET CR, Virginia Application for Credit of Excess Tax Based on Retaliatory Cost, which must be signed by an independent certified public accountant.
 The application is due by March 1 following the close of the previous calendar year.

 Any insurance company whose annual direct gross premiums license tax liability is expected to exceed $3,000 (after tax credits), is required to make estimated tax payments.
 Estimated payments are due on or before the 15th day of April, June, September and December.
-The Department's eForms and Business iFile applications are secure options for submitting estimated payments electronically.
+Our eForms and Business iFile applications are secure options for submitting estimated payments electronically.
 If you are unable to submit your estimated payment electronically, Form 800ES, Insurance Premiums License Tax Estimated Payment Vouchers, is available to download and print for paper submission.

 The date the declaration is to be filed, number of payment installments and amount of estimated tax to be paid is determined in accordance with the following table:

-|If the requirements are first met -||The declaration shall be on or before -||The number of installments to be paid is -||The following percentage of the estimated tax shall be paid on or before the 15th day of -|
+|If the requirements are first met||The declaration shall be on or before||The number of installments to be paid is||The following percentage of the estimated tax shall be paid on or before the 15th day of|

 |before the 1st day of the 4th month of the taxable year||April 1 of the taxable year||4||25%||25%||25%||25%|